UKradioastro/UKRAA_PicoMuon/README.md

 ![img_26](images/RPi_imager_26.PNG)

-Open this VNC connection to your RPi, you will get a "VNC server not recognised" window from RealVNC.
-Select "Continue"
+Open this VNC connection to your RPi, you will get a **VNC server not recognised** window from RealVNC.
+Select **Continue**

 ![img_27](images/RPi_imager_27.PNG)

-You will now get an "Authentication" window from RealVNC, enter user and password details and select remember password to make it easier to login in future.
+You will now get an **Authentication** window from RealVNC, enter user and password details and select remember password to make it easier to login in future.

 ![img_28](images/RPi_imager_28.PNG)